VirtCode/hypr-dynamic-cursors/README.md

         # negative_quadratic - negative version of the quadratic one, feels more aggressive
         # see `activation` in `src/mode/utils.cpp` for how exactly the calculation is done
         function = negative_quadratic

+        # time window (ms) over which the speed is calculated
+        # higher values will make slow motions smoother but more delayed
+        window = 100
     }

     # for mode = stretch